saucelabs/sauce-cypress-plugin/README.md

 ### Sauce Labs credentials

-`SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables needs to be set to allow the plugin to report your results to Sauce Labs.
+`SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables need to be set for the plugin to report your results to Sauce Labs.
 Your Sauce Labs Username and Access Key are available from your [dashboard](https://app.saucelabs.com/user-settings).

 ### Plugin setup for Cypress 10+